chrisbevan/skin.pellucid/README.md

-skin.untitled
+Pellucid
 ===================

-An as yet untitled Skin for Kodi by theDeadMan
+Pellucid is a skin for Kodi by theDeadMan

 Built in support for:
 - PVR